Find free North Carolina criminal records via official agencies and gain insight into a person’s past.

 How To Obtain a Copy of Criminal Records in North Carolina Through Various Agencies

-The intricacies on how to conduct these checks will be delved into the sections below.
+The intricacies of how to conduct these checks will be delved into the sections below.

-Finding whether an offender is on probation or parole is a simple and straightforward process that is facilitated by the North Carolina Department of Corrections which has an easy-to-use parolee database.
+Finding whether an offender is on probation or parole is a simple and straightforward process that is facilitated by the North Carolina Department of Corrections which has an easy-to-use Offender Search Tool.

-This tool is also generally used to find offenders that are located in state prisons.
+This tool is also generally used to find offenders who are located in state prisons.

-The North Carolina Post-Release Supervision & Parole Commission is an independent agency that oversees the releasing of offenders who meet eligibility requirements set forth by the North Carolina General Statutes.18
+The North Carolina Post-Release Supervision & Parole Commission is an independent agency that oversees the releasing of offenders who meet eligibility requirements set forth by the State’s General Statutes.18

-To give searchers an idea of how prevalent probation and parole are in North Carolina vs other states, the following image displays the total number of probationers and parolees in North Carolina, compares it with other states across the United States, and contains the ethnicities of individuals on community supervision (probationers and parolees combined) in North Carolina.
+To give searchers an idea of how prevalent probation and parole are in North Carolina vs other states, the following image displays the total number of probationers and parolees in the state, compares it with other states across the United States, and contains the ethnicities of individuals on community supervision (probationers and parolees combined) in NC.

 In 1994, the N.C General Assembly eliminated parole and enacted Structured Sentencing—this mandates that crimes that were committed by offenders on or after October 1, 1994, must have the offenders serve 100% of the minimum sentence and 85% of the maximum sentence.19 Once these requirements are met, they are released on post-release supervision.

-Those that committed crimes before this date are still eligible for parole.
+Those who committed crimes before this date are still eligible for parole.

-To perform a probation search, members of the public simply open the parolee search tool and select the ‘Active Probation/Parolee’ radio button and input the bio-data such as the names, offender number, birth date, and even an age range.
+To perform a probation search in North Carolina, members of the public simply open the Offender Search Tool, select the ‘Active Probation/Parolee’ radio button and input the bio-data such as the names, offender number, birth date, and even an age range.

 Upon selecting an offender, the status of the probation shows as being active and the inmate status as being inactive.

-How Does the Process of Sealing or Expunging a Criminal Record in North Caroline Work?
+How Does the Process of Sealing or Expunging a Criminal Record in North Carolina Work

 Expunction is a legal process that pertains to the removal of a person’s criminal conviction or other charges that were dropped or dismissed.21 Expunctions will generally not make offenders immune from all consequences of their records such as when making determinations in matters regarding federal immigration.